rolandjlevy/js-pixel-grid-randomiser/README.md

 - [Play the demo](https://js-pixel-grid-randomiser.rolandjlevy.repl.co/)
 - [View the source code](https://replit.com/@RolandJLevy/js-pixel-grid-randomiser)
 - [Explore the Github repo](https://github.com/rolandjlevy/js-pixel-grid-randomiser)

--
-### Explanation 💡
+### How it works 💡

-The pixel grid randomiser works like this:

-One pixel moves continually, changing colour and position randomly with each move.
+One pixel continuously changes colour and position in the 10x10 grid.

-The starting position is chosen randomly from the 10x10 grid which makes 100 possible positions.

-The next position is chosen randomly: either one position up, down, left or right.
-This process repeats itself to create an organic looking animation.
+Each new position is chosen randomly: either one position up, down, left or right.
+This process repeats itself to create an organic animation.

-The colour starts with hexadecimal value of #000000 (black) and with each move the colour increments by 1, making the next colour #000001 and so on.
+The colour starts with hexadecimal value of #000000 (black) and with each move the colour increases by 1, making the next colour #000001 and so on.

 The finishing hexadecimal colour is #ffffff (white) which means there are a total of 16,777,215 possible colours!

-This explains how to convert #ffffff to a decimal value: https://www.colorhexa.com/ffffff
+This explains how to [convert #ffffff to a decimal value](https://www.colorhexa.com/ffffff)